 Staff will not act in a way that would bring the school, or the teaching profession, into disrepute.
-This covers conduct including but not limited to relevant criminal offences, such as violence or sexual misconduct, as well as negative comments about the school and trust on social media.
+This covers conduct including but not limited to relevant criminal offences, such as violence or sexual misconduct, inappropriate or unwanted conduct towards other colleagues or members of the public, as well as negative comments about the school and trust on social media.